Table of Contents

 4.5 If the payment method “purchase on account” is selected, the purchase price is due after the goods have been delivered and invoiced.
 In this case, the purchase price is to be paid within 14 (fourteen) days from receipt of the invoice without deduction, unless otherwise agreed.
 The Seller reserves the right to offer the payment method “purchase on account” only up to a certain order volume, and he may refuse this payment method if the specified order volume is exceeded.
 In this case, the Seller will inform the Client in his payment information displayed in the online shop of a corresponding payment restriction.
 The Seller also reserves the right to carry out a creditworthiness check when the payment method “purchase on account” is selected, and he may reject this payment method in the event of a negative creditworthiness check.

 4.6 If the payment method "PayPal invoice" is selected, the Seller assigns his payment claim to PayPal.
 Before accepting the Seller's declaration of assignment, PayPal carries out a credit check using the transmitted Client data.
 The Seller reserves the right to refuse the Client the payment method "PayPal invoice" in case of a negative credit check.
 If the payment method "PayPal Invoice" is accepted by PayPal, the Client must pay the invoice amount to PayPal within 30 days from receipt of the goods, unless PayPal specifies a different payment term.
-In this case, he can only make only payments with debt-discharging effect to PayPal.
-However, in the event of assignment of claims, the Seller shall remain responsible for general customer inquiries, e. g. regarding the goods, delivery time, dispatch, returns, complaints, cancellation declarations or credit notes.
+In this case, he can only make only payments with debt-relieving effect to PayPal.
+However, in the event of assignment of claims, the Seller shall remain responsible for general customer inquiries, e. g. regarding the goods, delivery time, dispatch, returns, complaints, revocation declarations and dispatches or credit notes.
 In addition, the General Terms and Conditions of Use for the use of the payment method “purchase” on account with PayPal shall apply; these conditions can be viewed at https://www.paypal.com

 4.7 When selecting the payment method credit card, the invoice amount is due immediately upon conclusion of the contract.
 Payment by credit card is processed in cooperation with Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter referred to as "Stripe").
 Stripe reserves the right to carry out a credit assessment and to refuse this payment method if the credit check is negative.